 You may have noticed that our Wiseco custom made forged pistons are referred to as Racing Pistons on the package.
 This does not mean that the pistons are for racing only.
 This is a generic term, referring to their ability to be used in high performance applications as well as for street rod use.
 These pistons are perfectly designed for use on the street, as well as for medium to upper level drag racing.

-The pictures below are file photos of our Wiseco pistons.
+The picture below is a file photo of our Wiseco piston.

 HASTINGS 2M SERIES MOLY RINGS

 The picture below is a generic file photo of a Scat crankshaft.

 Some of the benefits of the Scat crankshaft:

 The material used in this crankshaft is manufactured from an exclusive Space Age material that was designed for high strength and fatigue resistance.
 The Scat cranks are the best value you will ever find.
 The Scat crankshafts are the best way to build a strong bottom end for, street rods, dirt and circle track racing, and drag strip racing.

 We now use the Clevite bearings in our engines.